Strabane Canal: Operation

 The locks were designed to accommodate sea-going schooners, capable of carrying 300 tons of cargo.
 Devine's Lock was 108 by 23 ft, with 7 ft of water over the cill, while Crampsie's Lock was 117 by 24 ft, with a depth of 6.5 ft.
 Tolls were collected by the Marquess's agents, at a flat rate of two shillings (10p) per ton.
 An upstream trade in coal, timber, hardware and foodstuffs developed, although there was dissatisfaction with the tolls, which were considered by the merchants to be too high and unreasonable.
 Traffic from Strabane to Derry developed more slowly, but a trade in agricultural produce gradually increased.
 Lighters were towed by a steam tug to the entrance of the canal, while horses provided the power for the journey up to Strabane.

 From 1820, a group of local people leased the canal from the then young 2nd Marquess of Abercorn (who later became The 1st Duke of Abercorn), and continued to run it successfully.
 583 lighters made the journey between Strabane and Derry in 1836, carrying a total of 10,535 tons, most of which was grain.
 A number of warehouses, grain stores and wharves were built along the banks at Strabane.
 The canal brought considerable prosperity to Strabane and to Lifford in the first quarter of the nineteenth century and the towns became flourishing markets for agricultural produce.
-However, in 1847 a railway opened from Derry to Strabane, which was extended to Omagh in 1852, and a network of connecting railways soon developed.
-The effect on the canal was dramatic, and the canal was soon in financial difficulties.
+However, in 1847 the Londonderry and Enniskillen Railway opened from Derry to Strabane, which was extended to Omagh in 1852, and a network of connecting railways soon developed.
+The effect it had on the canal was dramatic, and the canal was soon in financial difficulties.
 The canal company which had leased the canal for the last 40 years was wound up in 1860, to be replaced by the Strabane Steam Navigation Company.
 Although traffic remained at about 20,000 tons until the end of the century, this generated between £2,000 and £3,000 of income, and by the time operating costs and the lease were paid, the net annual revenue was always below £300.
 The new company was also wound up, to be replaced by the Strabane Canal Company in 1890, who took out a 31-year lease at £300 per year.